andreisilviudragnea/solana-replay-history/README.md

 Validator startup: ProcessingLedger { slot: 257034574, max_slot: 257472032 }...
 Validator startup: ProcessingLedger { slot: 257040631, max_slot: 257472032 }...

-This work only with `"commitment": "confirmed"` and for a short time after slot shows up in `Validator startup: ProcessingLedger { slot: 257040631, max_slot: 257472032 }...`.
+This work only with `"commitment": "confirmed"` (finalized not returning anything, processed not supported by RPC endpoint) and for a short time after slot shows up in `Validator startup: ProcessingLedger { slot: 257040631, max_slot: 257472032 }...`.
 Still need to investigate why:

 ```bash
 curl --location 'http://127.0.0.1:8899' \